Demiz1/LarnGo/README.md

 # LarnGo
 A repository with simple projects ive made for me to learn go

+Focus will be on the use of mathematical functionalitys with [gonum](https://www.gonum.org/)

 Projects to make, in order to learn go
 - [ ] Graph the normal gaussian distribution
 - [ ] Graph several common distributions on top of each other